freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/avoid-colorblindness-issues-by-using-sufficient-contrast.md

 # --instructions--

 Camper Cat is experimenting with using color for his blog text and background, but his current combination of a greenish `background-color` with maroon text `color` has a 2.5:1 contrast ratio.
-You can easily adjust the lightness of the colors since he declared them using the CSS `hsl()` property (which stands for hue, saturation, lightness) by changing the third argument.
+You can easily adjust the lightness of the colors since he declared them using the CSS `hsl()` property (which stands for `hue`, `saturation`, `lightness`) by changing the third argument.
 Increase the `background-color` lightness value from 35% to 55%, and decrease the `color` lightness value from 20% to 15%.
 This improves the contrast to 5.9:1.

 # --hints--